zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i8.png)

 - You will be presented with a Dashboard summarizing all of your available services.
+If all of your services are not visible, **click** on **Customize Dashboard.**

 	![](images/100/i9.png)

-- If all of your services are not visible, **click** on **Customize Dashboard.** You can then add services to the dashboard by clicking **Show**.
+- You can then add services to the dashboard by clicking **Show**.
 If you do not want to see a specific service click **Hide**.

 	![](images/100/i10.png)

 - Review services that will be used in the GGCS Labs:
-	- The Compute node will serve as your on-premise 11g database instance.
-It will be migrated in Lab 200 to a target DBCS 12c pluggable databse in lab 200, and a GG target (reverse data replication) in lab 300.
+	- The Compute node will serve as your on-premise 11g Database instance.
+In Lab 200 Data from your 11g Database will be migrated to a target DBCS 12c pluggable Database (on-premise to Cloud).
+In Lab 300 the data will flow the other way from DBCS12c back to 11g Database on-premise (Cloud to on-premise).
+In Lab 400 data will be replicated from one DBCS12c Pluggable Database to another (Cloud to Cloud replication).
 	- The Database Service (DBCS) will be a GG target in lab 200 and a GG source in lab 300, and both a source and target in Lab 400.
 	- The GGCS instance is not yet in your identity domain.
 You will create and configure this in Labs 200 - 500.
 	- Finally note that BICS is not available in this identiity domain.
 That will be provided in a separate Identity Domain.